turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 }
 ```
 </section>
+-->
+---

 ### Route Props

-Let's take a close look at what happens when you a Route renders.
+Let's take a close look at what happens when a Route renders.

 [Route render methods](https://reacttraining.com/react-router/web/api/Route/route-render-methods) all provide access to [route props](https://reacttraining.com/react-router/web/api/Route/route-props), either automatically to the component they render, or via the callback function that the methods take.